bentsherman/bentsherman.github.io/pages/everyday-maths.md

 The Pareto principle is a very powerful idea, because when applied correctly, it can actually help you make decisions in your life.
 If 80% of your productivity comes from only 20% of the things you spend time on, then maybe you should focus more on that 20%.
 If 80% of the wealth is owned by 20% of the population, then the top 20% should be paying (at least) 80% of taxes.
 Now there's a hot political take!

+## Equilibrium

+TODO: some are stable and some are unstable, learn how to tell the difference

+## Functions

+TODO: any action can be described as a function, if you have a hard time understanding how something works, try to describe it as a function, what are its inputs? what are its outputs?

+## Graphs

+TODO: everything is a graph, if you have a hard time understanding a thing, try to describe it as a graph

 ## Hidden variables

 Sometimes, the relationship between a cause and an effect might be different depending on the situation.
 For example, earlier I gave height as an example of a normal distribution.
 Clearly, if you collect the heights of everyone from babies to seniors, you won't get a bell curve, because people get taller as they get older.
 But, if instead you separate the data by age, then you'll see a bell curve within each age group.
 A statistician might call this **disaggregation**, "removing a confounding variable", or "controlling for age".
 Basically, you need to watch out for hidden variables when you're trying to understand the relationship between two things.

 Here's a trickier example.
 I also said earlier that the top 20% should pay 80% of taxes.
 Actually, they already do, more or less.
 However, just because the wealthiest people pay the majority of all taxes, doesn't mean that the tax regime is fair.
 What matters is whether everyone across the board pays the same *rate* of taxes based on their income.
 In other words, we need to separate out the tax data by income, and see if the tax rate is constant.
 If you do this analysis, you will find that the wealthy pay a much lower tax rate than everyone else.
 There are many reasons, but it is primarily because the wealthy receive most of their income from investments, which are taxed at lower rates and often qualify for more tax deductions than income from a job.
 In this case, the *tax law itself* was a hidden variable.

+## Multiple factor analysis

+TODO: a thing rarely has only one cause

+## Objective functions

+TODO: we are all driven by goals and objectives, whether we realize it or not. what objective function are you trying to optimize?

+## Probability and risk

+TODO: everything we do carries risk, but how do we decide whether something is "too risky"? it can be useful to compare things with similar risk to keep our brains in check

+## Stacks and queues

+TODO: we all work towards goals, but how do we prioritize each task?

+## Theories of value

+TODO: is it the cost of production? or is it what people are willing to pay? learn how to tell how someone is trying to value you